TomH131/cafe-fuencarral/README.md

 ![Date-error](static/images/date-error.png)

 There are only **10 tables** in the cafe, so if all tables are already booked at a chosen time and date, an error message will show up after 'Next' is clicked, asking the user to select a different time.
 The user will also not be able to select a time within a two-hour window of a fully booked slot.
-For example, if there are 10 bookings at 5 pm, the next available booking will be at 7 pm.
+For example, if there are 10 reservations at 5 pm, the next available reservation will be at 7 pm.
+Cancelled reservations do not count towards the 10 reservations.

 ![Reservation-error-message](static/images/reservation-error-message.png)